The Race Equality Charter (RECM)

 Royal Holloway was one of the first 8 institutions to have been successfully awarded a bronze level RECM award in the 2015 pilot round of the RECM and in February 2019 the College successfully renewed its Bronze award.
 Our engagement with this Charter demonstrates our commitment to establishing an inclusive culture within which all individuals, irrespective of their race or ethnicity, feel supported and can thrive.
 It shows our commitment to improving the representation and progression of Black and Global Majority staff and students at our College and beyond.
 You can read Royal Holloway's February 2019 RECM submission here:

 Royal Holloway Race Equality Charter February 2019 submission redacted

 The Race Equality Charter was established by the Equality Challenge Unit (ECU, now Advance HE).

-The Charter provides institutions with a framework which they can use to undergo a process of self-reflection, and identify institutional and cultural barriers which may hinder the representation and success of minority ethnic staff and students.
+The Charter provides institutions with a framework which they can use to undergo a process of self-reflection, and identify institutional and cultural barriers which may hinder the representation and success of Black and Global Majority staff and students.
 Institutions can apply for awards and are required to submit an action plan as part of their submission.

 The RECM is underpinned by five guiding principles and covers:

 Institutions can progress from the Bronze to the Silver Award.